gavinmcfarland/plugma-deprecated/README.md

 ## Version Management

-Easily communicate new features with your users by keeping track of changes via a CLI.
+Easily communicate new features with your users by keeping track of changes via the `plugma` CLI (alternatively you can use `npm version`).
 Plugma automatically add version data on build so you can target documents and nodes created by past versions of your plugin.

 ```bash
 plugma version [patch|minor|major]